zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 	Current Id generation method is fine.
 Factors that are taken into consideration, when generate an id, are: id stack, text component of the control.
 Text component of the control is the text directly related to the control, such as the text of a `Label` and the text on a `Button`.
 The id of the root node of a control is the id of the control.

 * `Name`: an extra unique identifier.
-It's a human-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.
+It's a user-friendly text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.

-* `StyleModifiers`: an list of style __modifiers__.
-An `StyleModifier` is an object used to override the default style, like a CSS rule that overrides the default style defined by the web browser.
+* `RuleSet`: a list of style __rules__.
+A rule is used to override the application-level style, like a CSS rule that overrides the default style defined by the web browser.

 	We don't attach a `GUIStyle` to every node because that's not necessary: we only need to know what kind of styles are changed to what for a node when rendering.
 A dynamic-sized modifier list is a perfect solution.
-The list can be null or empty, which means the default style is used.
+The list can be null or empty, which means the default style is used. `GUIStyle` will be finally made static or a singleton.

+* `State`: a `GUIState` representing the state of this node.
+However, most node is not stateful, but for simplicity this property is added to every node.
+(TODO)

 ### styling